 Competing at International Level

 The European & World Masters have Indoor & Outdoor Track & Field Championships on alternate years (as well as the EMA having bi-annual Road Race, Race Walking and Cross Country events).
 Please check the link here for news of these events.

 There is no selection needed, nor, in expenses available competing for GBR via the BMAF.
 The only selection done at EMA and WMA events is for the relay teams from the entry available.
 GBR Masters have to buy their own kit, it is not provided.

-You can represent Great Britain & Northern Ireland (GBR) in international masters athletics competitions once your citizenship has been verified.
+You can represent Great Britain & Northern Ireland (GBR) in international masters athletics competitions once your citizenship or permanent residency here has been verified.
 Details of this process are given here.

 Members of BMAF area clubs can also represent their home country in the British & Irish Masters Cross Country International.
 The rules of this competition including selection criteria are given here.